bruce/puppet-vcsrepo/README.markdown

 * `ssh_identity` - The provider supports a configurable SSH identity file.
 (Available with `git` and `hg`.)
 * `user` - The provider can run as a different user.
 (Available with `git`, `hg` and `cvs`.)
 * `p4config` - The provider support setting the P4CONFIG environment.
 (Available with `p4`.)
+* `submodules` - The provider supports repository submodules which can be optionally initialized.
+(Available with `git`.)

 ####Parameters